Categories

 Eight Things to Look Out for When Editing Your Writing

-Editing is an essential part of the creative writing process that allows you to refine and polish your work.
-While writing is the act of putting your ideas onto paper, editing is the art of shaping those ideas into a coherent and engaging piece of literature.
+Editing is an essential part of the creative writing process.
 It involves revising, proofreading, and fine-tuning your writing to improve clarity, flow, and effectiveness.
 Unsure what to look out for when editing?
-Read on.
+Let’s take a look together!

-1. Eliminating Repetition: Read through your piece and identify any repeated words, phrases, or ideas.
-Replace them with synonyms or rephrase the sentences to make them more engaging and varied.
+1. Repetition: read through your work and identify any repeated words, phrases, or ideas.
+Replace them with synonyms or rephrase the sentences.

-2. Strengthening Verbs: Look for weak or generic verbs in your writing and replace them with stronger, more specific verbs.
-This will make your sentences more vibrant and impactful.
+2. Strengthen verbs: look for weak or generic verbs in your writing and replace them with stronger, more specific verbs.

-3. Removing Unnecessary Adjectives and Adverbs: Scan your writing for excessive use of adjectives and adverbs.
+3. Remove unnecessary adjectives and adverbs: check your writing for excessive use of adjectives and adverbs.
 Consider whether each one is essential and contributes to the overall meaning.
-Remove any that are redundant or don’t add value.
+Remove any that are redundant.

-4. Enhancing Sentence Structure: Vary the length and structure of your sentences to create a more dynamic and engaging flow.
-Mix shorter, punchy sentences with longer, more descriptive ones to add rhythm and keep the reader interested.
+4. Sentence structure: varied sentence structure can keep a reader as engaged as content can.
+Mix shorter, punchy sentences with longer, more descriptive ones to add rhythm and keep your reader reading!

-5. Consistency in Point of View: Check that you maintain a consistent point of view throughout your piece.
-If you’re writing from a specific character’s perspective, ensure the narrative stays true to their voice and experiences.
+5. Consistency in point of view: check that you maintain a consistent point of view throughout your piece.
+Avoid head hopping unless this is an active narrative choice.

-6. Tightening Dialogue: Review your dialogue and remove unnecessary tags or speech attributions.
-Make sure each line of dialogue serves a purpose, reveals something about the characters, or advances the plot.
+6. Dialogue: review your dialogue and remove unnecessary tags.
+Make sure each line of dialogue serves a purpose, either revealing something about the characters, or advancing the plot.

-7. Show, Don’t Tell: Identify passages where you tell the reader something dramatic instead of showing it through action, dialogue, or sensory details.
-Reword these sections to bring the story to life and engage the reader’s imagination.
+7. Show, don’t tell: identify passages where you tell the reader something dramatic instead of showing it through action, dialogue, or sensory details.
 Remember – there is a place for telling in your story.
 Click here to find out how to differentiate between show and tell, and when to do either.

-8. Proofreading for Grammar and Punctuation: Finally, carefully proofread your piece for grammar, punctuation, and spelling errors.
-Pay attention to commonly misused words, subject-verb agreement, and sentence structure.
+8. Proofreading for grammar and punctuation: finally, proofread your piece for grammar, punctuation, and spelling errors.

-Remember, editing is an iterative process, so don’t be afraid to revise your work multiple times.
-Each round of editing will help you refine your writing and make it more polished and impactful.
+Remember, great writing is often created in the editing process, so don’t be afraid to revise your work multiple times.
+Each round of editing will help you refine your writing.

 Want to read something similar?